 I&T Today: Very cool.
 How did the idea of these characters waking up out of this – is it a cryogenic sleep?
 Or suspended animation?
 What was the science that you were looking into of how they’re being transported?

-JS: It’s kind of an X technology.
-It serves a dramatic purpose because – for the purposes of story – it’s necessary that the sleepers in their pods look lifelike and approachable.
+Jon Spaihts: It’s kind of an X technology.
+It serves a dramatic purpose because – for the purposes of the story – it’s necessary that the sleepers in their pods look lifelike and approachable.
 That they represent a kind of company to people who have awoken too soon and have no one to be with.
 So we couldn’t submerge them in gel or freeze them solid and turn them blue.
 Whatever technology is being used to suspend the biological activity inside the pod needed to be cosmetically appealing.
 So it’s underspecified in the film quite deliberately.

 I&T Today: OK, that makes sense.
 In science fiction, you always have to walk that line between the science and the fiction.
 Do you do a lot of research in terms of the science when you’re writing a screenplay like this?

-JS: I am doing light science research constantly as just a part of my character and lifestyle.
+Jon Spaihts: I am doing light science research constantly as just a part of my character and lifestyle.
 I’m a huge science nerd.
 I’m always reading the science press as deeply as my knowledge base allows me and I rub elbows with as many working scientists as I can and ask a lot of questions.
 So I generally have a pretty live knowledge base about a story I’m approaching.
-And the deep dives I’ll do research wise is to answer much narrower and more specific questions within that story like what would be a good direction to fly in to make a colonial journey from earth in a certain direction with certain characteristics.
-And there too again ultimately the dramatic requirements for the story are always paramount.
+And the deep dives I’ll do research-wise is to answer much narrower and more specific questions within that story like what would be a good direction to fly in to make a colonial journey from the earth in a certain direction with certain characteristics.
+And there too again ultimately the dramatic requirements of the story are always paramount.
 It’s just very important for me to serve the science as rigorously as I can along the way.
 And I’m always fighting to hold that line.

 I&T Today: Very nice.
 Can you give our readers who are not aware of Passengers kind of the gist of what the story is?